by Matt Slick

 - Be respectful

 - Just because the Wiccan is deceived and involved in the occult, does not mean that he or she should be insulted, maligned, or injured.
 The truth is that every human is made in the image of God and by default deserves proper treatment.
-You should show respect to Wiccans, not based upon their theological perspective, not because they are lost, but because they're made in the image of God.
+You should show respect to Wiccans, not based on their theological perspective, not because they are lost, but because they're made in the image of God.
 Show them respect as you would any other human being.

 - Learn what he/she believes in by asking questions.

 - There are different traditions within Wicca and what you learn from one may not necessarily agree in every aspect with another Wiccan.
 Therefore, it is absolutely necessary that you ask questions.
 There's nothing wrong with learning what it is that they do and why they believe what they believe.
 I find that asking questions is one of the best things you can do when talking to anybody in any different theological system.
 I ask questions, listen intently to the answers and then ask more questions.
 Invariably I begin to discover inconsistencies in their answers and I politely ask more questions around those inconsistencies.
 It does not take long for the person to start seeing that their belief system has serious problems.
-Remember, anything that is not based upon the Christian faith is false and will have errors which you can discover through asking questions.
+Remember, anything that is not based on the Christian faith is false and will have errors which you can discover through asking questions.

 - Don't call them cultists